rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 ### Add a database user

-It's not a good idea to have applications connecting to the database using the root user.
-That gives them more privileges than they need.
-We'll create a user named "demouser" that applications can use to connect to the new database.
+When applications connect to the database using the root user, they usually have more privileges than they need.
+You can that applications can use to connect to the new database.
+In the following example, a user named **demouser** is created.

-To make the user run the following in the mysql shell:
+1. To creat a new user, run the following command in the `mysql` shell:

-    INSERT INTO mysql.user (User,Host,Password) VALUES('demouser','localhost',PASSWORD('demopassword'));
+    INSERT INTO mysql.user (User,Host,Password)
+    VALUES('demouser','localhost',PASSWORD('demopassword'));

-When you make changes to the user table in the mysql database you need to tell MySQL to read the changes by flushing the privileges.
-To wit:
+2. When you make changes to the **user** table in the **mysql** database, tell MySQL to read the changes by flushing the privileges, as follows:

     FLUSH PRIVILEGES;

-You can make sure the user is there by running that "select" query
+3. Verify that the user was created by running a SELECT query again:
-again:

     SELECT User, Host, Password FROM mysql.user;
     +------------------+-----------+------------------------------------------+